steinauf85/LCARS-ActionTiles/LCARS-ActionTiles-master/README.md

 • ActionTiles Open index.html file, and scroll down to where you see my actiontiles web addresses... simply copy and paste your different actiontile panel website addresses into here.
 I have my ActionTiles panels setup as, Security, Lights, Presence, and HVAC.

 • Traffic Open index.html file, and scroll down to where you see maps.google.com... enter your latitude and longitude, to get the proper traffic map displayed.
+Also, obtain a Google Maps API and insert it As well.

+Using http://citylatitudelongitude.com/ you can get your latitude and longitude

 • Weather This should automatically pull your location, as it uses geolocation to find your location.